 Founded in 1878 by the Spiritans to serve Pittsburgh’s immigrant population, Duquesne was built on a core set of values that guide us even now.
 Duquesne welcomes students of all races, cultures, and religious traditions.
 We believe in building community, in having a global vision, in promoting high academic standards, and in a commitment to service.

-And first and foremost, everyone at Duquesne is here to make sure you succeed academically and throughout life.
+First and foremost, everyone at Duquesne is here to make sure you succeed academically and throughout life.

 A Duquesne degree commands respect